 When ship is in port for loading or unloading cargo, a deck officer is very much responsible for the safe operations, security and safety of the ship.
 The deck officer is also called “cargo officer”.
 The port watch is carried out mainly by 2nd officer and 3rd officer along with able seaman and the chief officer takes care of the cargo operations.

-Procedure for a safe port watch is follows:
+Procedure for a safe port watch

 - Make rounds to inspect the ship at appropriate intervals.